Michigan Tech Board of Trustees Approves Budget and Tuition for 2010-2011

 • 4.6 percent ($30 per credit hour) for graduate students, a total increase of $360 per semester.

 The budget is based on an expected 3.1 percent decline in State of Michigan appropriations from $49.3 million this year to $47.9 million next year.
-Should the Legislature not impose the appropriations cut, Michigan Tech President Glenn D. Mroz is authorized by the Board of Control to reduce tuition and fees.
+Should the Legislature not impose the appropriations cut, Michigan Tech President Glenn D. Mroz is authorized by the Board of Trustees to reduce tuition and fees.

 “State higher education appropriations have decreased nearly 14 percent in the past decade, despite the fact that the University’s full-time enrollment has increased nearly 13 percent,” said President Mroz.
 “We are committed to providing an absolutely first-rate technological education, but that necessitates raising tuition and fees, though we have kept the increase under 6 percent.”